 The Poetry Notebooks of Ralph Waldo Emerson In the note to the poem in volume 9 of the CW there is a reference to The Poetry Notebooks (PN).
 In the Analysis of Poems section there is commentary on the drafts and manuscript versions that may be useful.
 In the Appendix you will find the particular notebook(s) in which the lines appear.
-“The Past” shows up in the Notebook EL (pages 337–38 and 387)
+For example the poem “The Past” shows up in the Notebook EL (pages 337–38 and 387)

 A Concordance to the Poems of Ralph Waldo Emerson may also offer a useful way to gather evidence of how Emerson used and thought of the past.
 As it happens, Emerson uses the word “past” in twenty-six of his poems.

 In most cases the primary sources and concordance above should be sufficient.
 For other poems by Emerson, one might consult the Journals and miscellaneous notebooks of Ralph Waldo Emerson, edited by William H. Gilman et al. or Walter Harding’s Emerson’s Library a catalog of Emerson’s personal library based on M.C.
 Haviland’s card catalogue of the collection, now in the library of the Concord Antiquarian Society.